mrauthentik/mrauthentik/README.md

 ---

 ### 🌟 Fun Fact
-Did you know?
-The first computer "bug" was an actual moth found in a Harvard Mark II computer in 1947. 🦋
+Did you happen to know?
+The first computer "bug" was a moth found in a Harvard Mark II computer in 1947. 🦋

 ---